2025 Festival Dates: 5 & 6 July

 About Fiona Quadri

 Fiona Quadri is a visual artist, community archivist, creative facilitator and the founder of Zinetopia, a platform offering critical, creative workshops.
 Grounded in Postcolonial Studies, Quadri translates tangled histories into visual narratives that explore Displacement, Community, and Race through the lens of QUEER BIPOC experiences.
 Her work centres on collective being, using expressive illustration, cultural symbolism, and tactile collage to challenge dominant narratives and nurture spaces of belonging.
 Thriving at the intersection of education, activism, and creative expression, Quadri collaborates with grassroots initiatives such as Da’aro Youth Project and Black Wellbeing Collective while partnering with institutions and brands, including Converse, Tate, and Lush.
-Alongside her freelance practice, Quadri currently teach at Ravensbourne University, facilitating briefs around the convergence of art, culture and politics.
+Alongside her freelance practice, Quadri currently teaches at Ravensbourne University, facilitating briefs around the convergence of art, culture and politics.

 Funders